High-Throughput Quantification of Altermagnetic Band Splitting: Screening workflow

-In the second screening phase (Fig.\ref{fig:fig1}b), input files for spin-polarized self-consistent field (SCF) and non-self-consistent field (non-SCF) density functional theory (DFT) calculations were systematically generated using pymatgen \cite{ong2013python} and the High-throughput toolkit (\textit{httk}) \cite{httk}.
+In the second screening phase (Fig.~\ref{fig:fig1}b), input files for spin-polarized self-consistent field (SCF) and non-self-consistent field (non-SCF) DFT calculations were systematically generated using Pymatgen and the High-throughput toolkit (\textit{httk}) \cite{httk}.
 The workflow manager in \textit{httk} provides a powerful, flexible automation framework specifically tailored for large-scale computational workflows, significantly enhancing computational efficiency.
-Importantly, magnetic orders and initial magnetic moments of atoms were directly extracted from MAGNDATA's experimentally verified .mcif files, ensuring consistency with experimentally established configurations.
-In cases where the experimentally reported local magnetic moments were particularly small (e.g., below 1~$\mu_\mathrm{B}$/atom), we initialized the corresponding magnetic moments to a slightly higher value (typically 1~$\mu_\mathrm{B}$) to avoid artificial quenching during self-consistent field (SCF) relaxation.
+Importantly, magnetic orders and initial magnetic moments of atoms were directly extracted from MAGNDATA's mcif files, ensuring consistency with experimentally established configurations.
+In cases where the reported local magnetic moments were particularly small (e.g., below 1~$\mu_\mathrm{B}$/atom), we initialized the corresponding magnetic moments to a slightly higher value (typically 1~$\mu_\mathrm{B}$) to avoid artificial quenching during SCF relaxation.

+The resulting spin-polarized SCF calculations, performed using the Vienna Ab-initio Simulation Package (VASP)~\cite{paw1,paw2, vasp}, were analyzed to identify meaningful spin-splitting.
+To select only robust altermagnets, a minimum spin-splitting magnitude of 26 meV was used as a selection criterion and this splitting has to occur within an energy window of ±3 eV around the Fermi level.
+Figure S1 shows the distribution of $\Delta_{\mathrm{max}}$ across the screened set and supports adopting 26 meV as a physically motivated lower bound, comparable to the room-temperature thermal energy scale ($k_BT \approx 26$ meV).